Noobify2012/Drippy-text/res/Readme.md

 - I added a isAlive and reachedEnd method that checks if the player is alive or if the player has reached the end cave and the game is over.

 - I also changed my random number generator to more consistently produce the same results by producing just single random numbers with the same seed across the entire program.

+- Changed my player status messages and output to allow the player to figure out where they are.
+I keep the possible strings to make it easier if the customer needs more help to find their way.

 # Assumptions